Teaching Blog: A

 That success depends largely on YOU.
 After all, I'm not the only one with an opinion.

 Your opinions are just as important.
-You're the ones who are in the trenches every day.
+You're the one who is in the trenches every day.

 And then, let's talk.

-Return to Daily Teaching Tools from Teaching Blog
+Return to Daily Teaching Tools from Teaching Blog: The Teacher Beacon